-Claims incurred of (€ 706k) include claims paid and variation in claims reserving (claims outstanding and incurred but not reported).
-Lower than prior year due to decrease of IBNR on French portfolios in accordance with actual cedent statement and offset by increase in profit share commissions within the expenses.
+Claims incurred of € 5,407k include claims paid and variation in claims reserving (claims outstanding and incurred but not reported).
+Higher than prior year due to increase in claims paid on French contracts in accordance with actual cedent statement; which is partially offset by a decrease in profit share commissions within the expenses.